A Guide to Accruals Accounting

 Accruals Accounting Definition

-Accrual Accounting adjusts the accounts to record when the transaction takes place.
+Accrual Accounting adjusts the accounts to record transactions when the occur.
 The transaction takes place when the goods or services are delivered or received.

 How Accruals Work

-Accruals work by recording transactions in the period they happen.
+Accruals record transactions in the period they occur.
 It is usually done by creating a journal of all the transactions in the accounting system.
-An example of an accrual would be for some work completed but not invoiced yet.
+An example of an accrual is for work completed but not invoiced yet.
 Or an expense made, but the bill has not been received yet.

-The accruals account is part of the balance sheet, while the expense or sales are posted to the income statement.
+The accruals account is part of the balance sheet, while the expenses or sales are posted to the income statement.

 Accruals in the Balance Sheet